 What Kind of Matzo Works Best for Matzo Brei?

 Traditional matzo is what we use here, but you could also use whole wheat or even gluten-free matzo.
 Do not use egg matzo, as it is too soft.
 Some places sell a thicker type of handmade matzo, often made from a special flour called shmura.
 It's fine to use, but you will need to soak it longer.

 Savory matzo brei is really best cooked in schmaltz, rendered chicken fat.
 No other cooking fat comes close to being as good, except maybe duck fat.
 But vegetable oil is commonly used, as is butter — so long as the butter is kosher if you are keeping kosher.

-Butter is the best fat for sweet matzo brei, which is most often served with powdered sugar, cinnamon sugar, apple sauce or jam or preserves.
-I added a bit of orange flower water to the recipe for a bit of extra oomph, but you could skip it if you want.
+Butter is the best fat for sweet matzo brei, which is most often served with powdered sugar, cinnamon sugar, apple sauce, jam or preserves.
+We added a bit of orange flower water to the recipe for a bit of extra oomph, but you could skip it if you want.

 Ever eaten matzo brei?
 If so, how is yours different from ours?

 We won't get into the details of kashrut, Jewish dietary laws, here.
 But one of the most important elements of keeping a kosher kitchen is to only allow kosher ingredients into your home.
 For this recipe, be sure to get kosher certified eggs, milk and butter (if using).